Hours: Part-time, seasonal (June-October)

 Primary location: Crabtree Falls Campground, milepost 340 on the Blue Ridge Parkway (6 miles from Little Switzerland, N.C., and 24 minutes from Spruce Pine, N.C.); RV site provided for the duration of the agreed commitment

-The Blue Ridge Parkway Foundation (BRPF), a 501(c)(3) nonprofit, is seeking a qualified individual to join a successful and motivated team dedicated to safeguarding the future of the Blue Ridge Parkway as one of the first “Interpreters in Residence."
+The Blue Ridge Parkway Foundation, a 501(c)(3) nonprofit, is seeking a qualified individual to join a successful and motivated team dedicated to safeguarding the future of the Blue Ridge Parkway as one of the first “Interpreters in Residence.”
 This is a new program and an exciting opportunity to spend a summer camping in a beautiful Parkway facility while creating meaningful experiences for campground visitors.
-Crabtree Falls Campground is approximately one hours drive north from Asheville, N.C., has 81 campsites including 18 RV sites, and is home to a 70-foot waterfall.
+Crabtree Falls Campground is approximately a one-hour drive north from Asheville, N.C., has 81 campsites including 18 RV sites, and is home to a 70-foot waterfall.
 Both campers and locals frequent the 2.5-mile loop trail to the Crabtree Falls.
 The Interpreter in Residence will work closely with National Park Service (NPS) staff and volunteers to create a quality experience for visitors by providing information and assistance in various interpretive forms.
-Visit www.nps.gov/blri/index.htm for information about the Blue Ridge Parkway, a national park unit.
+Please visit www.nps.gov/blri/index.htm for information about the Blue Ridge Parkway.

 Major Areas of Responsibilities

-Work closely with BRPF and NPS staff to:
+Work closely with Foundation and NPS staff to:

 - Develop and implement interpretive programs, projects, and/or materials including but not limited to guided walks, campfire programs, demonstrations, and roving communication with visitors.

 - Assist with demonstrations and programs for park visitors to facilitate connections to the park and its resources.

 - Provide routine visitor services including answering often-repetitive questions, providing directions, and assisting with orientation.